-The Welders travel across Belfast to take on Knockbreda at Breda Park in the Bluefin Sport Championship.
+The Welders travel across Belfast to take on Knockbreda in the Lough 41 Championship.
 For latest News and more go to: www.

 Knockbreda Football Club is a semi-professional, Northern Irish football club playing in the NIFL Championship.
 They hail from Belfast and play their home matches at Breda Park, on the Upper Braniel Road located in the east of the city.